The War of the Realms: Plot

-Frigga grabs the sword of the Black Bifrost Bridge and barely manages to retain her humanity.
-She sends members of her group to the other realms to recruit more allies, in which they succeed.
-Frigga opens a portal to Jotunheim where Captain America's group and a weakened Thor go through.
-The rest of the groups arrive in the Avengers Mountain where they are attacked.
-Black Panther and Shuri activate the Celestial in the Avengers Mountain which destroys all of Malekith's forces.
+Frigga grabs the sword of the Black Bifrost Bridge and sends members of her group to the other realms to recruit more allies, in which they succeed.
+Frigga opens a portal to Jotunheim, where Captain America's group and a weakened Thor go through.
+The rest of the groups arrive in the Avengers Mountain, where they are attacked.
+Black Panther and Shuri activate the Celestial in the Avengers Mountain, which destroys all of Malekith's forces.
 While Thor is in the infirmary, Odin wakes up and demands to know where Frigga is.
 Captain America tries telling Odin that he cannot fight while injured, but Iron Man reveals that he, Shuri, and Screwbeard the Dwarf created an armor that is a mixture of uru and vibranium for Odin to wear in battle.
-Malekith tries to tame the Symbiote by using a dagger of living abyss on the Venom symbiote to reshape it into Knull's All-Black, designed to kill Asgardians.
+Malekith tries to tame the symbiote by using a dagger of living abyss on the Venom symbiote to reshape it into Knull's All-Black, designed to kill Asgardians.
 Frigga is busy fighting off the endless hordes when Malekith throws the Venom symbiote as a spear at Frigga.
 Before he can kill her, Odin arrives in his new armor and allows Frigga to destroy the Black Bifrost Bridge.
 On Midgard, after being fully healed, Thor announces that he will lead the charge against Malekith's army.